jneilliii/OctoPrint-StatefulSidebar/extras/statefulsidebar.md

 If you experience issues with this plugin or need assistance please use the issue tracker at the plugin's Homepage linked on the right.

+**Note:**  Does not work with the Connection panel, as it's state is overridden by OctoPrint.

 ### Additional Plugins

 Check out my other plugins [here](https://plugins.octoprint.org/by_author/#jneilliii)